• This page is for California students and schools ONLY.

 3. Plan to apply to a UC or CSU public university.

-2. Have their California high school approve the course through Principal certification.
+2. Have their California high school approve the course through Principal certification/approval.
+In this case, schools add LanguageBird courses to their transcripts.

-3. Through concurrent/dual enrollment with a LanguageBird partner school, you can earn A-G credits.
-Our partner schools have added all LanguageBird courses to their A-G lists.
-You will enroll in a partner school as well as with LanguageBird.
-Your final transcript for your course will be issued from a partner school.
+3. Concurrently enroll in a school that has added LanguageBird courses to their A-G lists.
+Your final transcript with your LanguageBird course and grade will be issued from that school.
 If you would like to register with a LanguageBird partner school for A-G credit, please contact your LanguageBird admissions representative at 844-700-2473.
 They will suggest schools where you can concurrently enroll in LanguageBird courses.

 For more information, please contact your LanguageBird admissions representative 844-700-2473.